 Let's be real: there are few things better in life than sitting down to a good meal.
 After all, you've gotta keep healthy if you want to stay sharp as a tack in class.
 Lucky for you, the Mount's dining options offer a ton of variety and flexibility to suit your schedule and taste buds.

-So check out the Rosaria Dining Hall and Seton Café, where the staff know you so well, it's like eating with family at every meal.
+Rosaria Dining Hall

-At the Rosaria Dining Hall, there's no shortage of healthy, delicious meal options - because it's an all-you-care-to-eat buffet, seven days a week.
-The cooking classes, gourmet pizza, soup and sandwiches (just the way you like them), are top notch.
+There's no shortage of healthy, delicious meal options - because it's an all-you-care-to-eat buffet, seven days a week.
+The cooking demos, gourmet pizza, soup and sandwiches (just the way you like them), are top notch.